-The Southern Appalachian Biosphere Cooperative (formerly the Southern Appalachian Man and the Biosphere) is both a 501(c)(3) non-profit organization and a collective of scientists, private individuals, tribal leaders, policy- and decision-makers, and agencies who work together to promote communication and action on key issues in the Southern Appalachians, with a focus on decision-making to foster sustainability.
+The Southern Appalachian Biosphere Region (SABR) is a UNESCO-recognized Biosphere Reserve and part of the World Network of Biosphere Reserves.
+The SABR includes portions of seven U.S. states in the Southern Appalachians.
+The Southern Appalachian Biosphere Cooperative (SABC, formerly the Southern Appalachian Man and the Biosphere) is a collective of scientists, private individuals, tribal leaders, policy- and decision-makers, and agencies from throughout the SABR who work together to promote communication and action on key issues, with a focus on decision-making to foster sustainability.

 Biosphere Regions (BRs) serve as models that contribute to sustainable economic development.